Can Felony DUI Charges Ever Be Reduced In Arizona?

 There are many horror stories of people who have hired lawyers and not had good outcomes with their court case because they hired somebody who didn’t know what they were doing.
 Sure, they have a law degree and a bar license number, but they really don’t know what they are doing, so that person had a bad experience, and then they are the first ones to get online and share that with everybody.
 DUIs are complicated.
 The attorneys at R&R Law Group are ranked in the top one percent and in the top one hundred trial lawyers in the nation.
 We have a team fighting for favorable outcomes every single day.

 There is no point in somebody trying to hop on the Internet and try to decipher every little thing that they can find.
 They are just going to work themselves up into a panicky state and be filled with anxiety.
 What we like to do is walk you through the process, give you an explanation of what’s going to happen over the next four-to-six months and then break it up piece by piece so that we can explain to you how the case is going to work in different phases so you are not completely overwhelmed with the whole process.
 One of the biggest benefits of hiring an attorney is we get to take that problem that you have and give it to our office to handle so that you are not thinking about it every single day, worrying about it, staying up at night, wondering what’s going to happen.

 You can turn it over to us and we are going to walk you through it.
 This is a traumatic experience for our clients and we certainly want you to understand that our entire team is focused on your well-being in getting you through this and ultimately getting the charges reduced to the absolute greatest extent possible.

-For more information on Reduction Of Felony DUI Charges, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (480) 400-1355 today.
+For more information on the Reduction Of Felony DUI Charges, a free initial consultation with our Scottsdale DUI lawyer is your next best step.
+Get the information and legal answers you are seeking by calling (602) 833-5280 today.